RedHatGov/devsecops-workshop-dashboard/tekton/workshop/content/lab07.md

 ```execute
 tkn task start --inputresource source=tasks-source-code --param GOALS=clean  --param SETTINGS_PATH=configuration/cicd-settings-nexus3.xml --workspace name=maven-repo,emptyDir='' simple-maven --showlog
 ```
 Now, this makes the `Task` run successfully, but doesn't really address the problem that we had in the first place - not having to re-download the dependencies every time this task runs.
 Because we provide an emptyDir implementation for the workspace, it always starts with an empty directory for the repository and has to re-download the dependencies.
-In order to solve our specific problem, we will need to dip just a tad deeper into the world of Kubernetes using a `PersistentVolumeClaims` (PVCs).
+In order to solve our specific problem, we will need to dip just a tad deeper into the world of Kubernetes using a `PersistentVolumeClaim` (PVC).

 In short, a PVC allows a pod in Kubernetes to request persistent storage from the container platform.
 For convenience, when this workshop was created, **a PVC named `maven-repo-pvc` was created for you**.
 For those who are curious, below is what it looks like.
 In short, it requests OpenShift to allocate a 5GB filesystem, and your containers can read and write to it.
 ```yaml